HoudiniGraphql/houdini/CONTRIBUTING.md

 ### Document Artifacts

 It's sometimes helpful to look at the shape of the artifacts that the `generate` command produces.
+The logic for constructing these artifacts is done by generating a javascript abstract syntax tree and printing it before writing the result to disk.
+The [Online AST Explorer](https://astexplorer.net/) is incredibly useful for figuring out the right objects to leave behind that will result in the desired code.

-Rather than outlining them in this document (which would likely go stale quickly) I recommend looking at the [artifact snapshot tests](packages/houdini/cmd/generators/artifacts/artifacts.test.ts) to see what is generated in various situations.
+Rather than outlining every field contained in an artifact (which would likely go stale quickly) I recommend looking at the [artifact snapshot tests](packages/houdini/cmd/generators/artifacts/artifacts.test.ts) to see what is generated in various situations.
 At high level, the `raw` field is used when sending actual queries to the server and the `selection` field is structured to save the runtime from wasting cycles (and bundle size) on parsing and "understanding" what the